-In other words privilege should extend only to what is necessary for the effective functioning of parliament.
-Lord Hope in Jackson asserted that the rule of law is now the dominant constitutional principle in the UK.
-This would apply with at least as much force in Australia, with our written Constitution.
-Indeed, it has been suggested that public perception of parliamentary privilege as allowing Members to damage the reputations of others without any of the legal consequences or procedural protections that exist outside of Parliament, has led to Members of Parliament being held in low esteem by members of the public.
+asserted that the rule of law is now the dominant constitutional principle in the UK.21 This would apply with at least as much force in Australia, with our written Constitution.22

+Indeed, it has been suggested that public perception of parliamentary privilege as allowing Members to damage the reputations of others without any of the legal consequences or procedural protections that exist outside of Parliament, has led to Members of Parliament being held in low esteem by members of the public.23

 It is important that Parliament be able to effectively and efficiently perform its roles, including oversight of government agencies.

-However, parliament is also a repository of public trust, and must act in a way that accords with fundamental principles of democracy, trust, accountability, and fairness.
-As a UK Joint Committee recently recognised: 'Despite its ancient origins, parliamentary privilege must meet the current needs of Parliament, and must do so in a way acceptable today as fair and reasonable.'
+But Parliament is also a repository of public trust, and must act in a way that accords with fundamental principles of democracy, trust, accountability, and fairness.
+As a UK Joint Committee recently recognised: 'Despite its ancient origins, parliamentary privilege must meet the current needs of Parliament, and must do so in a way acceptable today as fair and reasonable.'24